Digital Classic Camera Leica M3

 The Digital Classic Camera Leica M3 is a miniature replica camera made by Minox with the outward appearance of a Leica M3 viewfinder camera.
-It came delivered in a massive wooden box.
-It had a digital camera processor made by Zoran.
-The body was made of metal, covered with leatherette.
-Some of the metal levers were movable but without function.
-The camera was very small and light.
-A special flash in retro style was available for the Minox series of classic analog and digital replica cameras.
-Two buttons and as 2 digit display comprised the user interface.
-A special USB-cable had to be plugged in as a computer interface.
-Despite the image quality, it could also be seen as a toy- or, more accurately, as a model- camera.
+It has a digital camera processor made by Zoran.
+The body is made of metal, covered with leatherette.
+Some of the metal levers are movable but without function.
+The camera is very small and light.
+A special flash in retro style is available for the Minox series of classic analog and digital replica cameras.
+Two buttons and a two digit display comprise the user interface.
+A special USB-cable has to be plugged in as a computer interface.
 In webcam mode it had only a resolution of 320x240 pixels.